Investors

 Communicate how the company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders

-Fonix communicates with shareholders in a number of ways, including: the Company’s Annual Report and Accounts, full and half year trading updates, other regulatory announcements, the Annual General Meeting (AGM), bi-annual investor roadshows and other ad hoc investor meetings.
+The company communicates with shareholders in a number of ways, including: the company’s annual report and accounts, full and half year trading updates, other regulatory announcements, the annual general meeting (AGM), bi-annual investor roadshows and other ad hoc investor meetings.

-A range of corporate information, including annual reports, full and half year results announcements, notices of General Meetings and other regulatory announcements, is also available to shareholders, investors, and the public through the company’s website: http://www.fonix.com/investors
+A range of corporate information, including annual reports, full and half year results announcements, notices of general meetings and other regulatory announcements, is also available to shareholders, investors, and the public through the company’s website: